 Operations and Impact Director

-Dr. Alexander completed postdoctoral work at the University of Kentucky and at the University of Alabama at Birmingham, respectively.
-She earned her Ph.D. in Chemistry from the University of Kentucky, and her B.S. in Chemistry from Youngstown State University in Youngstown, OH.
+Alexander completed postdoctoral work at the University of Kentucky and at the University of Alabama at Birmingham, respectively.
+She earned her doctorate degree in chemistry from the University of Kentucky, and her bachelor’s degree in chemistry from Youngstown State University in Youngstown, Ohio.